razzietheman/Advanced-Motion-Activated-Light-Blueprint/README.md

 Motion-Activated Lighting 3.5 brings you full control, full flexibility, full magic:

-🚶 Motion
+🚶 Motion – Trigger lighting with motion
-🌅 Sun Position
+🌅 Sun Position – Reacts to sunrise/sunset
-💡 Lux Awareness
+💡 Lux Awareness – Only triggers when dark enough
-🎨 Day & Night Scenes
+🎨 Day & Night Scenes – Create mood with scenes or individual lights
-⏰ Dual Fixed Off-Times
+⏰ Dual Fixed Off-Times – Lights turn off at exact times
-📅 Workday Schedule Awareness
+📅 Workday Schedule – Adapts to weekday/weekend
-🛡️ Failsafe with Activation Toggle
+🛡️ Failsafe w/ Activation Toggle – Gradual auto turn-off, can be toggled on/off

 …and everything is optional.
 You define the rhythm, moods, and automation rules.